 The Future of Work

-The nature of work and the dynamics of the labour market are changing at such a dramatic rate that many experts believe we may be in the midst of a new industrial revolution.
+The nature of work and the dynamics of the labour market are changing at such a dramatic rate that many experts believe we may experiencing a new industrial revolution.
+Often called “Industry 4.0” this world of work is being dramatically changed by digitization, artificial intelligence, big data, automation, and the rise of disruptive communication technologies.

 These factors call for action in the form of evidenced-based interventions that can support workers and their families in the future.
-We aim to give governments, industry and other organizations the tools they need to anticipate and prepare for the disruptions that will occur as technology changes labour demands, and as the types of skills that are needed to be successful shift.
+The FutureSkills research initiative aims to give governments, industry and other worker-focused organizations the tools they need to anticipate and prepare for the disruptions that will occur as technology changes labour demands.

-Our team of academics use state-of-the-art research methods.
-Our studies use quantitative research methods such as randomized control trials and quasi-experimental methods such as regression discontinuity, propensity matching, and instrumental variables.
+Our team of academics use quantitative research methods such as randomized control trials and quasi-experimental methods such as regression discontinuity, propensity matching, and instrumental variables.
 Qualitative methods such as ethnography, focus groups, interviews, case studies, and participant observation are also used to analyze the research questions of interest.

 The key to our project is collaboration: our goal is to bring together high-quality researchers from a number of disciplines and industries to assemble the data needed to make informed policy recommendations.